-At December 31, 2005, the Company determined the carrying value of the intellectual property relating to mesna, which had a book value of \$3,539, and a related future income tax benefit of \$1,294, was fully impaired and written off based on the Company's lack of any further developmental plans.
-This decision was based on the addition of eniluracil to the Company's product portfolio, along with the financial resources additionally devoted to the development of
+At December 31, 2005, the Company determined the carrying value of the intellectual property relating to mesna, which had a book value of \$3,539, and a related future income tax liability of \$1,294, was fully impaired and written off based on the Company's lack of any further developmental plans.
+This decision was based on the addition of eniluracil to the Company's product portfolio, along with the financial resources additionally devoted to the development of ADH-1.
+The loss on impairment is calculated as the amount by which the carrying amount of the asset exceeded its discounted cash flows.